msaulohenrique/tawk_to/README.md

 ## Description
 Add Tawk.to Chat to WHMCS
 When the customer is logged in, the chat will have the name and email options filled in automatically.
-Credit Jefferson [DDR Host](https://github.com/ddrhost)!
+Credit to Jefferson [DDR Host](https://github.com/ddrhost)!

 ## Installation

 Clone into WHMCS/modules/addons:

-    git clone https://github.com/msaulohenrique/tawk_to.git pWHMCS/modules/addons
+    git clone https://github.com/msaulohenrique/tawk_to.git WHMCS/modules/addons

 Or download the zip and upload contents to WHMCS/modules/addons/